Softsapiens/mini-complete-servant/README.md

 # mini-complete-servant

-A mini but complete example of API construction with persistence plus authorisation features with servant framework.
+A mini but complete example of API construction with persistence plus authorization features with servant framework.